Meghan Markle On A Dangerous Path To Becoming ‘Diana 2.0,’ Royal Biographer Claims

 Nearly the same chain of staff members resigned within months of Diana’s induction into the family, according to Morton.

-After so many negative reports, Princess Diana’s friends anonymously came forward to speak on her behalf, Daily Mail reported.
+After so many negative reports, Princess Diana’s friends anonymously came forward to speak on her behalf, the Daily Mail reported.
 Five of Meghan’s close friends famously did the same thing this month, shutting down some of the rumors about the pregnant Duchess in an interview with People.

 In addition, Morton believes that neither Meghan nor Diana were ready to take on royal life.